PurpleAsterDuchess/CalculatorTechnicalExercise/README.md

 As a user I want to be able to work with both whole numbers and decimal numbers so that the calculator allows for more versatile input and output.

-# As a user I care about the accuracy and code quality, as such I need tests to prove
-that Addition, Subtraction, Multiplication and Division sums work as expected.

 As a user I would like to be able to convert between the following units:
 - Kilos to Stone
 - Gigabytes to bytes